On $\frac18$-BPS black holes and the chiral algebra of $\mathcal{N}=4$ SYM: Schur sector and black holes

 Local operators away from the origin can be obtained by translating Schur operators from the origin.
 However, $\mathbb{Q}_{1,2}$ do not commute with general translations, but only commute with the (twisted) translations along a complex plane $\mathbb{C}\subset \mathbb{R}^4$.
 Therefore, local operators away from the origin cannot be in the $\mathbb{Q}_i$-cohomology unless they reside on this complex plane.
 In addition, the (twisted) anti-holomorphic translations turn out to be $\mathbb{Q}_i$-exact, and hence operators only depend on the insertion point holomorphically.
 The holomorphic OPE endows the vector space of Schur operators with the structure of a vertex operator algebra (VOA).
 The above procedure associates any 4d $\mathcal{N}=2$ superconformal field theory with a VOA~\cite{Beem:2013sza}.
 In this paper, we will focus on the $\mathrm{VOA}\left[\mathrm{SYM}_{\mathfrak{g}}\right]$ associated with the $\mathcal{N}=4$ SYM with gauge algebra $\mathfrak{g}$, putting special focus on $\mathfrak{g}=\mathfrak{sl}_N$.\footnote{In this paper, we are not concerned with the global structure of the gauge group.}

-\paragraph{Equivalence to the $Q$-cohomology} Given \eqref{eqn:QQ_BPS_bounds}, because the two supercharges $Q^4_-$ and $\overline Q_{\dot-3}$ anti-commute with each other, one can consider the $Q^4_-$-cohomology on top of the $\overline Q_{\dot-3}$-cohomology.
-This cohomology is isomorphic as a vector space to the space of Schur operators, by the standard Hodge theory argument.
+\paragraph{Equivalence to the $Q$-cohomology} Given \eqref{eqn:QQ_BPS_bounds}, because the two supercharges $Q^4_-$ and $\overline Q_{\dot-3}$ anti-commute with each other, one can consider the $(Q^4_- + \overline Q_{\dot-3})$-cohomology, which can be computed using the technique of spectral sequence.
+This cohomology is isomorphic as a vector space to the space of Schur operators by the standard Hodge theory argument.

 In the weak coupling limit, the operators in ${\cal N}=4$ SYM are constructed from gauge invariant combinations (words) of the fundamental fields and covariant derivatives (letters).
 The Schur letters---the letters satisfying \eqref{eqn:BPS_cond}---are \ie \phi^i=\Phi^{4i}\quad{\rm for}~i=1,2\,,\quad \psi=-i\Psi_{+3}\,,\quad \lambda=\overline\Psi^4_{\dot+}\,,\quad D := D_{+\dot+}\,. \fe They can be assembled into a superfield $\Psi$ as \ie \Psi(z,\theta_1,\theta_2)=-i\sum_{n=0}^\infty \frac{(zD)^n}{n!}\left[\frac{1}{n+1}z\lambda+2\theta_i\phi^i+2\theta_1\theta_2\psi\right]\,, \fe where $z=x^{+\dot+}$ is a complex coordinate, and $\theta_i$ are two fermionic auxiliary variables.
 We will refer to the Schur words as the gauge invariant combinations of the Schur superfield $\Psi$.
 The set of Schur letters \eqref{eqn:Schur_letters} is a subset of the set of BPS letters, and the Schur superfield \eqref{eqn:Schur_superfield} is a restriction of the BPS superfield of \cite{Chang:2013fba}.